AndreiCravtov/react-spring-csr/README.md

 # React Spring Template
-This is a full-stack web app template, using React for the front end and Spring Boot for the back end.
+This is a CSR web app template, using React for the front end and Spring Boot for the back end.

 ## Set up
 1. Clone this repo